Ajodhya Hills: Overview

 The area forms the lowest step of the Chota Nagpur Plateau.
 The general scenario is undulating land with scattered hills.
 The area around Baghmundi or Ajodhya Hill is an extended plateau.

 History

+During Mughal times the area was a part of Bengal Subah.
+Later on after defeat of Mughals, the area became a part of Manbhum district under the British Raj.
+After the independence the area became a part of Bihar state.
+After states were reorganised in mid fifties the area came under West Bengal.

+Famous Deulghata Jain temples (11th cent AD) lies about 15 K.M. north of Ajodhya Hills.
+Charida the village of Chhau mask makers, lies just south of the southern boundary of the hills.
+It is said that the mask making for famous ‘Chhau’ dance started under the auspices of king Madan Mohan Singh Deo of Banghmundi.

 According to Hindu mythology, Rama and Sita had come to Ajodhya Hills and stayed during their exile.
 Sita was thirsty and Ram pierced an arrow through the Earth's soil crust and through that water gushed out.
 Sita quenched her thirst.
 The place is known as Sita-kunda.
 During the full moon day in Baisakh every year Santhal, Bhumij and Munda tribals of nearby areas come and join in the game of hunting wild animals, called Disum Sendra.